2024 NIST rules on minimum password length: Aim for 16 characters or more!

 Password length is one of the most effective and straightforward ways to improve online security.
 With the growing threat of cyberattacks - and the looming threat of quantum computing - using long and complex passwords is a must.

-The results of Tuta’s survey highlight the need to educate people better on optimal password length, to encourage them to use password managers, as well as random password generators.
+The results of Tuta’s survey highlight the need to educate people better on optimal minimum password length, to encourage them to use password managers, as well as random password generators.
 In addition, important accounts must be secured with two-factor authentication, best with hardware U2F keys.

 Let’s work together for a more private Internet and better protection of your data!